 To rationally link the macroscopic device degradation with the microscopic bond cleavage, we further calculated energy levels of POcontaining anions resulted from the bond cleavage of TP3PO and PO-T2T.
 Figure S6 shows that HOMOs of PO-containing anions (-1.72 to -2.20 eV) are much lower than LUMOs (-0.79 to -1.27 eV) of the intact molecules.
-Hence, once generated, these anions would act as filled-deep traps, hindering the electron transport and injection.
-Since TP3PO is more fragile towards electrons, the corresponding devices will generate much more defects in the same time scale, thus showing poorer device stability.
+Hence, once generated, those anions would act as filled deep traps, hindering the electron transport and injection.
+Since TP3PO is more fragile towards electrons, the corresponding devices will generate much more defects in the same time scale, thus leading to bigger voltage increase and shorter device lifetime.

-Up to here, we comprehensively demonstrated the close relationship between $BDE{f}(-)$ , intrinsic material stability, and device lifetime, and revealed that active organic materials with lower $BDE{f}(-)$ would result in poorer material stability and device lifetime.
-It is noteworthy that the comparison between TP3PO and PO-T2T demonstrates that with appropriate molecular design, the original vulnerable groups like PO can serve in robust materials, although that is rarely recognized before.
-Therefore, it would be imminent to reveal the relationship between $BDE{f}(-)$ and molecular structure, and establish feasible strategies to improve $BDE{f}(-)$ .
+Up to here, we comprehensively demonstrated the close relationship between $BDE{f}(-)$, intrinsic material stability, and device lifetime, and revealed that active organic materials with lower $BDE{f}(-)$ would result in poorer material stability and device lifetime.
+It is noteworthy that the comparison between TP3PO and PO-T2T demonstrates that with appropriate molecular design, the originally vulnerable groups like PO can serve in robust materials, although that is rarely recognized before.
+Therefore, it would be imminent to reveal the relationship between $BDE{f}(-)$ and molecular structure, and establish feasible strategies to improve $BDE{f}(-)$.